Evernote/evernote-sdk-ios/README.md

 ### Link with frameworks

-evernote-sdk-ios depends on Security.framework, so you'll need to add that to any target's "Link Binary With Libraries" Build Phase.
+evernote-sdk-ios depends on some frameworks, so you'll need to add them to any target's "Link Binary With Libraries" Build Phase.
+Add the following frameworks in the "Link Binary With Libraries" phase

+- Security.framework
+- StoreKit.framework

 ### Modify your application's main plist file